abao27/alanxbao.github.io/README.md

 My technical interests include artificial intelligence, machine learning, cybersecurity, software and hardware.
 I'm especially passionate about applying computer science, math and statistics to solve various industry and everyday problems.
 Thus, I've taken on multiple challenging projects throughout the years, ranging from designing video games to analyzing data for medical research.

-Outside of computer science, I enjoy running, dancing, cooking, fashion, music and puzzle games (i.e. NYT Mini).
+Outside of computer science, I enjoy a variety of hobbies, such as running, dancing, cooking, fashion, music and puzzle games (i.e. NYT Mini).
 I love going on adventures, exploring the unknown, and challenging myself.
-Most of all, I love talking to and meeting people!
+Recently, I decided to start learning German and Cantonese.
+Above all else, I love talking to and meeting people!

 So if you have any questions, or would like to chat, please contact me by clicking on the icons above!

-# Projects
+# Projects (Updated May 2024)
 - [Coin Dungeon](#coin-dungeon)
 - [TaxTools](#taxtools)
 - [Terminal Snake](#terminal-snake)